denten-books/plain-text/5-chapter.md

 will remain of my [interrupted] sadness," Sartre writes, "except that I obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?  *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
-"Remember their laughter forever," is not even about "them."
-As a marketing slogan, it encourages consumers to commit happy and private mental states into externalized storage.
+The aptly named Soundmirror ("remember their laughter forever"), encourages the home archivist to commit happy and private mental states into externalized storage.
 More than that, it implies an ongoing commitment to continually revisit one's own past representations: to label, to organize, to archive, to browse, and to re-encounter.
 These are private commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."
+The content of the messages in the reflection is not really about "their laughter" at all.
+The advertisements for personal storage media ecourage their users to cherish their own memories, not their loved ones.
+Strictly speaking, in the loop between the listener and the recorder one encounters only the image of self reflection.

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868